jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Operation-Guide/Security-Group-Configuration.md

 The outbound rules are used to filter the network traffic of the VM to access the Internet or other VMs, with the settings as follows:

-1. Open JD Cloud Console and select Elastic Compute >> VM >> Security Group Page (or Elastic Compute >> Container Service >> Security Group, where this Help takes VM as an example), find the security Group that needs to configure outbound rules, click **Modify Outbound Rules** in the **More** operation or click the security group name to enter its details page;
+1. Open JD Cloud & AI Console and select Elastic Compute >> VM >> Security Group Page (or Elastic Compute >> Container Service >> Security Group, where this Help takes VM as an example), find the security Group that needs to configure outbound rules, click **Modify Outbound Rules** in the **More** operation or click the security group name to enter its details page;

 ![](/image/Networking/Virtual-Private-Cloud/Operation-Guide/Security-Group-Configuration/Step6.png)